ShanaFoster/osticket-prereqs/README.md

 </p>
 <br />

-The images above demonstrates the osticket being installed and launched.
-To install the osTicket, I navigate to the osTicket installation file, extract all contents from osTicket-v1.15.8.This created a second osTicket folder.
+To install the osTicket, I navigated to the osTicket installation file, extract all contents from osTicket-v1.15.8.This created a second osTicket folder.
 Inside that folder, I located upload folder.

-I then navigated to the C:drive > Inetpub > wwwroot and I copied the upload folder into wwwrooot.
+Then I navigated to the C:drive > Inetpub > wwwroot and I copied the upload folder into wwwrooot.
 After that, I rename the upload folder to osTicket.

 Next I opened IIS manager, reload the server by stoping and restarting it.
-To launch osTicket, I navigated to Sites > Default Site > osTicket, then select Browse 80 HTTP launch osTicket system.
-If the system doesn't launch, it means something was configured incorrectly.
+To launch osTicket, I navigated to Sites > Default Site > osTicket, then selected Browse 80 HTTP launch osTicket system.
+If the system doesn't launch, it means something wasn't configured correctly.
+The image above demonstrates a picture of the sTicketing system being launched.

 <br />
 </p>